 Next stop was a cocoa and mamajuana factory, we made a friend here, a little parrot.

 It was so cute just sat in a tree watching everyone walking past.
-I learnt a few things about fruit that day, i know totally random but…. did you know this is how pineapples grew….
+I learned a few things about the fruit that day, I know totally random but…. did you know this is how pineapples grew…

-I had no idea but i never really thought much about where or how fruit was grown, i was totally surprised by this one.
-I also learned mango’s grow in massive trees at the side of the road.
+I had no idea but I never really thought much about where or how the fruit was grown, I was totally surprised by this one.
+I also learned mangoes grow in massive trees at the side of the road.

 There was another plant we saw while we were there ‘the cocoa plant’ i took this picture but did not see the funny side of it at first, until we were looking back at them when we got home.
 What do you think?

 We had a chance to sample the chocolate made from these plants, I say chocolate I mean the drink.
 Then they let us try the traditional version of the mamajuana, WOW, that was strong.
 It was not the version back at the hotel, this was much stronger.
 After a wander around the site we set off for the cigar factory, I keep saying factories, in truth they were like small shops or even stalls by the roadside rather than factories.

 It’s great how they make them, they make it look so easy but I bet it is not!

 The final stop on this trip was a secluded beach, from far away it looked beautiful but as we approached it we noticed however beautiful some of the tops of the trees were missing. the guide told us there had been a storm the previous week and it had done quite a lot of damage to the area.